zxue/install-maximo-on-azure-and-aws/README.md

 - Application administrators administrate one or more applications, adds and assigns users to these applications, and uses the application-specific user interfaces to manage further user privileges.
 - Suite administrator manages overarching system configuration settings from the suite administration pane.

-## Capacity Planning and Cost Estimates
+## Maximo Capacity Planning and Cost Estimates

 For requirements and capacity planning, refer to the IBM documentation and [download the calculator](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=suite-requirements-capacity-planning).